+Student Signature/Date

-Student Signature/Date Educator Signature/Date
+ACPE Certified Educator Signature/Date

-NOTE: Level II students will use outcome and objectives listed on page 29-31.
+NOTE: Level II students will use outcome and objectives (29-31).

 Guidelines for Group Process

 Philosophy of the CPE Group Process at Phillips

 The overall goal of the group is to create a safe space so that people may work, explore, and discern their call from God; listen to their inner truths; and create pastoral and non-anxious presence.
 The goal is based on the following assumptions: